MehreenMehreen/muharaf/readme.md

 [ScribeArabic](https://github.com/MehreenMehreen/ScribeArabic) is the annotation software used to create the Muharaf Dataset.
 Read its [manual](https://github.com/MehreenMehreen/ScribeArabic/blob/main/manual.md) to get an idea of how it works.

 # JSON to PAGE-XML Converter
 The ScribeArabic software natively uses JSON files.
-You can conver them to PAGE-XML using the source code provdided in the page-xml folder
+You can conver them to PAGE-XML using the [source code provdided in the page-xml folder](https://github.com/MehreenMehreen/xml_converter).

 # Page Elements Viewer
-All image files accompanied by their corresponding _annotate files containing annotations, transcriptions and tagging can be viewed using the viewer in xxx directory.
+All image files accompanied by their corresponding _annotate files containing annotations, transcriptions and tagging can be viewed using the [XML viewer](https://github.com/MehreenMehreen/xml_converter) in the page-xml converter repository.

-# Start, Follow, Read - Arabic
+# Start, Follow, Read &mdash Arabic
-The HTR results reported in the paper can be reproduced using the Start, Follow, Read-Arabic System.
+The HTR results reported in the paper can be reproduced using the Start, Follow, Read &mdash Arabic System.
 This code is adapted from [Start, Follow, Read System](https://github.com/cwig/start_follow_read) and its [Python3 version](https://github.com/sharmaannapurna/start_follow_read_py3).
-Detailed instructions are here xxx.
+Detailed instructions are on the [Start, Follow, Read &mdash repository](https://github.com/MehreenMehreen/start_follow_read_arabic).